 Ms. Eve Everette, Theater

-Ms. Lori Ann Woods, College Writing Program
+Dr. Lori Ann Woods, College Writing Program

 Dr. Carol DeNysschen, Dietetics and Nutrition

-Dr. Jevon Hunter, Elementary Education and Reading
+Dr. Jevon Hunter, Elementary Education, Literacy, and Educational Leadership

 Dr. Michael Niman, Communication